-|Time||Can be done in a single visit||A second visit is required|
+|Time||It can be done in a single visit||A second visit is required|

-|Tooth Preparation||Adjacent teeth are trimmed, which affects their strength||No impact on surrounding teeth.|
+|Tooth Preparation||Trimming of adjacent teeth affects their strength||No impact on surrounding teeth.|

 How Much Does a Dental Bridge Cost?

-Dental Bridges FAQs
+Dental Bridges Abroad: FAQs

 Adjusting to your bridge might take a few days.
 Until you become accustomed to the bridge, eat soft foods and take small bites.

-In the case of healthy teeth, the idea of cutting them down to prepare for a bridge is not ideal.
+But, in the case of healthy teeth, the idea of cutting them down to prepare for a bridge is not ideal.
 Every time you cut a tooth, you weaken it.

 In such cases, dental implants are an excellent alternative.

-- Visit your dentist every 6 months for a checkup.
+Remember to keep a balanced and nutritious diet.
+And visit your dentist every 6 months for a checkup.